aws-ia/ecs-blueprints/terraform/fargate-examples/sqs-dynamic-target-tracking/README.md

 3. delete the message from SQS Queue
 4. Publish a metric to CloudWatch with value of the message processing time

 The ECS Servie is scaled using Target Tracking using a custom metric.
-The custom metric is ecsBPI and is calculated as follows.
+The custom metric is ecsBPI (ecs Backlog per instance) and is calculated as follows.

 ecsBPI =  ApproximateNumberOfMessages / no of ECS tasks